hendrikswan/console-redux/README.md

 # console-redux
-A little console app that shows you how to use redux without React or Angular (used in Pluralsight course)
+A console app that shows you how to use redux without React or Angular (used in Pluralsight course).